Business-Managed Education

 Other Publishing Companies

-McGraw-Hill is not the only company with its finger in various related pies.
+McGraw-Hill and Pearson are not the only companies with fingers in various related pies.
 In fact four companies dominate the school instructional materials and testing market, McGraw-Hill, Pearson, Houghton Mifflin and Harcourt (see diagram below).
 Harcourt marketed its textbooks in states where it designs the standardised tests by sending out a flyer to school districts saying: “Why choose Harcourt Brace for your math program? … [It is the] only program to have texts written by the same company that helps to write the TAAS tests…” It was later persuaded that this kind of promotion was not wise.

 Publishers Share of K-12 Market